Which surgical patients require admission to the intensive care unit?

 Patients may be admitted to the ICU preoperatively, immediately postoperatively, or postoperatively after initial admission to the ward.
 Preoperative admission may be required for resuscitation in the event of preoperative respiratory failure, cardiogenic shock, or sepsis.
 ICU admission may also be required for patients who need invasive monitoring for blood pressure management in the setting of severe cardiovascular disease, such as a stroke or acute myocardial infarction.

-Postoperatively, patients may be admitted to the ICU for respiratory failure, hemodynamic instability, or close monitoring for complications such as bleeding or physiologic alterations.
-Patients may ...
+Postoperatively, patients may be admitted to the ICU for respiratory failure, hemodynamic instability, or close monitoring for complications such as bleeding or physiologic alterations. ...